Having a grab-and-go binder for emergency situations is smart and practical.

 I like keeping this info right at the front of my binder so I can quickly access it if needed.

 Add all the other documents you gathered in Step #1 to the appropriate sections of your binder.

-I know you likely don’t have time to create all these pages for your grab and go binder, so I’ve made 18 forms available for you to print for free!
+I know you likely don’t have time to create all these pages for your grab-and-go emergency binder, so I’ve made 18 forms available for you to print for free!

-The #1 question I have gotten about this post is “Where can I find a water proof, fireproof safe that will fit 8×11 documents and is reasonably priced?”
-Well, I use the SentrySafe H230 and you can find it by clicking on this link.
+Also, the #1 question I have gotten about this post is “Where can I find a waterproof, fireproof safe that will fit 8×11 documents and is reasonably priced?”.
+Well, I use SentrySafe H230.

-Having all this in one place creates a risk.
-But there is risk no matter what.
-If you don’t have a grab and go binder at all there are risks.
 You have to weigh which risk is less scary to you.
 For me, I’ve decided the risk of not having it is scarier than the risks created by having it.
-My folder is very well hidden and does not call attention to itself.
+My binder is very well hidden and does not call attention to itself.